Barrow, Alaska 2019

-- Our experience with these species helps us read the bird's body language, knowing how to stalk them
+Our experience with the species in Barrow helps stalk the birds and even read the bird's body language

-- We know the two places Baird's Sandpipers and Hoary Redpolls nest
+We know the couple places Baird's Sandpipers and Hoary Redpolls nest

 Some extremely rare photo opportunities my research may be able to produce include the 3 rare species of Eiders, Red-throated and Pacific Loons, Snowy Owls on breeding territory (some years), and shorebirds on breeding grounds.
 Other Barrow specialties will include Red Phalarope in breeding plumage, and a chance of seeing Yellow-billed Loons or Buff-breasted Sandpiper.